joaopmagalhaes/dotfiles/README.md

 ## How to install

-First install ruby

-`sudo apt install ruby`

-Then, run the `install.sh` on your terminal
+Run the `install.sh` on your terminal:

 `curl -L https://raw.githubusercontent.com/joaopmagalhaes/dotfiles/master/install.sh | sh`